nsi-iff/Vimutopia/README.rst

 -  Should_dsl [#]_: Tool to create high level tests
 -  Specloud [#]_: Tool tests to run it more cleanly
 -  Pip [#]_:  Tool to install Python packages
+-  Python-dev [#]_: PyDev is a Python IDE for Eclipse, which may be used in Python, Jython and IronPython development.

 Links
 ========================